Could rare sea turtles return to the Hawaii of China?

 Through the US China Ecopartnership, which began in 2015, young interns from both countries are now arriving by the dozen to work with the two men and their organizations to help protect sea turtles and learn about conservation.

-One such student, Morgana from Hawaii, helped guide Stanley back into the ocean on June 16.
+One such student, Morgana de Partee from Hawaii, helped guide Stanley back into the ocean on June 16.
 Another, Elizabeth Liu from Kansas, spent her time caring for the turtles at the university.

 "I remember the first day I came in and saw the turtles," said Liu.
 "It felt surreal.
 I couldn't believe it, because I'd never seen sea turtles this up close before.
 Being able to work with them is something I could never imagine for myself."